ispeters/async_scope/asyncscope.md

 Cleaning up the dynamically-allocated state means doing the following, in order:

+1. the allocator and association in the state are moved into local variables;
-1. the state is destroyed;
+2. the state is destroyed;
-2. the dynamic allocation is deallocated; and
+3. the dynamic allocation is deallocated with the local copy of the allocator;
-3. `token.dissociate()` is invoked to end the future's association with its scope.
+4. the local copy of the allocator is destroyed; and
+3. the local copy of the association is destroyed.

 When `fsop` is started, if `fsop` receives a stop request from its receiver before the eagerly-started work has completed then an attempt is made to abandon the eagerly-started work.
 Note that it's possible for the eagerly-started